JacobCoffee/gobuddy/README.md

    - The frontend renders the search results, displaying the best golf courses and distances.

-# App Startup

-The startup process for the Litestar Golf Buddy app involves several key steps to ensure the application is properly initialized and ready to handle requests.
-Below is an overview of how the app startup works:

-## Initialization Steps

-1. **Environment Setup:**
-   - The application reads configuration settings from environment variables or configuration files.
-   - This includes settings for the database, API keys, and other necessary configurations.

-2. **Database Connection:**
-   - The app establishes a connection to the database.
-   - This connection is used to fetch and store data related to players, golf courses, and other entities.

-3. **Dependency Injection:**
-   - The app initializes various services and dependencies required for its operation.
-   - This includes setting up geocoding services, course search services, and any other external APIs or libraries.

-4. **Routing:**
-   - The app sets up the routing configuration, mapping URLs to their corresponding request handlers.
-   - This includes routes for the home page, search functionality, and result display.

-5. **Template Rendering:**
-   - The app configures the template engine used to render HTML pages.
-   - This includes setting up the paths to template files and any custom filters or global variables needed for rendering.

-6. **Static Files:**
-   - The app serves static files such as CSS, JavaScript, and images.
-   - This involves setting up the paths to static file directories and configuring the web server to serve these files.

-7. **Application Startup:**
-   - The app starts the web server, making it ready to accept incoming HTTP requests.
-   - This involves binding to a specified port and starting the event loop to handle asynchronous operations.

 # How Search Works

 The search functionality in the Litestar Golf Buddy app works as follows: